7 panel oral drug alcohol test

 The 7-panel oral drug alcohol test is a convenient option compared to a urine test.
 It’s less intrusive, difficult to compromise and can be used almost anywhere.

-7 panel oral drug test detects six illicit drugs plus alcohol simultaneously.
-The results appears in less than ten minutes on the face of the device.
+7-panel oral drug test detects six illicit drugs plus alcohol simultaneously.
+The results appear in less than ten minutes on the face of the device.
 The detection window is typically one to two days from ingestion.

-The device is very simple to use, needing the donor to place the foam applicator into their mouth for just a few minutes.
-The applicator is then placed into the oral cube where the saliva is absorbed into the testing device.
+Its simple design makes it easy to use.
+Place the foam applicator into the mouth for just a few minutes.
+Return the applicator into the oral cube, where the absorption of the saliva takes place.
 In less than ten minutes the results appear on the face of the cube.
 On the front of the device is where the results develop.
 Red markers appear indicating the test is complete.

-This is the perfect device to implement a full proof drug and alcohol test anywhere and at any time without the need for special equipment or bathroom facilities.
+It is ideal for implementing a reliable drug and alcohol scheme anywhere and at any time without the need for specialized equipment or bathroom facilities.
 One of the benefits compared to a urine test is the donor cannot defeat the test.

 - 7 panel oral drug alcohol test.

-- Eliminates the need for a controlled collection site.
+- No need for a controlled collection site.

 - No special instrumentation required.